ipfs/ipfs-docs/docs/concepts/glossary.md

 ### DataStore

 The Datastore is the on-disk storage system used by an IPFS node.
 Configuration parameters control the location, size, construction, and operation of the datastore.
 [More about Datastore](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#datastore)

+### DCUtR

+Direct Connection Upgrade through Relay (DCUtR) protocol enables hole punching for NAT traversal when port forwarding is not possible.
+A peer will coordinate with the counterparty using a [relayed connection](#circuit-relay-v2), to upgrade to a direct connection through a NAT/firewall whenever possible.
+[More about DCUtR](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md)

 ### DHT